ethanabrooks/dissertation/introduction.typ

 Our method therefore requires some mechanism for improving the policy as information accumulates through interaction.
-This stage of training does not use gradients and is analogous to the inner-loop of a traditional meta-learning algorithm.
+This stage of training does not use gradients and is analogous to the inner-loop of a traditional meta-learning algorithm, insofar as it adapts the learner to a specific task.
 To induce policy improvement, our method combines the classic policy iteration algorithm with in-context learning techniques.
 At each timestep, we use the method described in the previous paragraph to estimate the state-action value of each action in the action space.
 We then choose the action with the highest value estimate.

 In general, policy iteration depends on a cycle in which actions are chosen greedily with respect to value estimates and value estimates are updated to